fterh/heimdall/README.md

 Run `yarn run deploy-dev`.
 This creates a parallel development CloudFormation stack.

-Add a new receipt rule in SES **before your production rule** for **2 actions**:
-Firstly, trigger your development S3 bucket.
+Add a new receipt rule in SES **before your production rule** to trigger your development S3 bucket.
-Secondly, "Stop Rule Set".
 For "recipients", enter a test subdomain (e.g. `test.yourverifieddomain.com`).
-Preferably, name your rule descriptively (e.g. `test`).
+Preferably, name your rule descriptively (e.g. `dev`).

+You also need to ensure that the `DEV_SUBDOMAIN` environment variable is set in `.env`.

 Note: You might need to update your DNS records for `test.yourverifieddomain.com`.